LukePappa/Ourism/p.md

-Everything present at t=0 perceives a world-branch wherein it becomes increasingly attuned to existence.
+Everything present at the inception of the universe subjectively experiences a timeline wherein it comes to recognize Divine Love as the only reality.
+Such clarity of perception is cultivated by one who ceases to impose misery upon themselves, whether in response to external events, the actions of others, or their own shortcomings.